 Students who are interested in receiving an allocated Graduate College waiver must speak to the Director of Graduate Studies for their academic program.
 All programs have a limited and fixed number of FT allocated waivers available (12 or more hours of enrollment); programs that have a high percentage of part-time students also have PT waivers available (requiring 8-11 hours of enrollment).
 Summer FT waivers require 6 or more hours of enrollment, and PT waivers require 3-5 hours.
 All Graduate College waivers are requested by the academic program, not directly by the student, and in order to receive an allocated waiver a student cannot have a waiver from another source on campus.
 The Graduate College communicates these waiver recipients' information to Financial Aid each semester.

-Departments may upload their Spring 2017 waiver requests below:
+Departments may upload their Summer 2017 waiver requests below:

 Fellowship, Grant, and Training Grant Waivers